XXIX/dougie/README.md

 ## Installation

 ```
-gem install bodega-shopify
+gem install dougie
 ```

 ## The Bodega Workflow

 1. `cd` into your theme folder
-2. Run `$ bodega bootstrap`
+2. Run `$ doguie bootstrap`
-4. Setup your bodega config file ([See instructions](https://github.com/XXIX/bodega/wiki/Theme-and-Store-Requirements))
+4. Add your store API keys to `_stores.yml` file ([See instructions](https://github.com/XXIX/dougie/wiki/Theme-and-Store-Requirements))
-5. Replace your development store with your theme by running: `$ bodega replace_theme`
+5. Replace your development store with your theme by running: `$ dougie replace_theme`
-6. Watch and sync your theme folder by running:  `$ bodega watch`
+6. Watch and sync your theme folder by running:  `$ dougie watch`
 7. Edit your theme files
-8. Sync updates with production by running: `$ bodega sync_theme production`
+8. Sync updates with production by running: `$ dougie sync_theme production`

 ## Building Locally